What States Are Hardest for Building a Barndominium?

 Other States That Can Be Difficult Depending on the County

-Some states are not always difficult statewide, but certain counties, cities, coastal regions, mountain areas, or HOA communities can make barndominium construction harder.
+Some states are not always hard statewide, but certain counties, cities, HOAs, or property types can make construction more complicated.

 - Texas